DiffCoT: Diffusion-styled Chain-of-Thought Reasoning in LLMs: Experiment

 \subsection{Main Results}

-As shown in Table~\ref{tab:tab1_transposed}, \textsc{DiffCoT} can be directly applied to modern instruction-tuned language models, such as Qwen3 and Llama3, via standard fine-tuning.
+As shown in Table~\ref{tab:tab1_transposed_2x2}, \textsc{DiffCoT} improves reasoning performance on a range of modern instruction-tuned language models, such as Qwen3, Ministral3 and Llama3, under standard fine-tuning.
 This design enables seamless integration into existing training pipelines and allows \textsc{DiffCoT} to deliver consistent performance improvements across models of varying sizes, demonstrating strong scalability across different base models.

-From the result, we can observe that: 1) Baselines guided by LLM self-verification signals, such as CPO and ToT, exhibit notable instability across models and datasets.
-For example, when applied to Qwen3-8B, CPO results in performance degradation on the MATH-1 dataset while achieving competitive performance on SVAMP, indicating sensitivity to both model and task distributions.
+From the result, we can observe that: 1) Baselines guided by LLM self-verification signals, such as CPO and ToT, exhibit notable instability across models and datasets, likely because the quality of self-verification is inherently model and task dependent.
+When the verification signal is poorly calibrated, it may favor plausible but incorrect reasoning paths, leading to inconsistent gains.
+For example, on Llama3-8B, CPO degrades performance on MATH-L1 but remains competitive on SVAMP.
 2) Step-level preference learning baselines, including Step-DPO and Full-Step-DPO, generally achieve great improvements but still suffer from occasional performance drops under certain settings.
 This suggests that relying solely on local step-wise optimization may not be sufficient to ensure stable reasoning behavior across diverse evaluation scenarios.
-3) Overall, \textsc{DiffCoT} consistently outperforms existing PO approaches across the majority of benchmarks and evaluation settings considered.
-Although it does not achieve the single best result in every individual setting, such as on SVAMP with the Qwen3-8B backbone, where Full-Step-DPO attains slightly higher accuracy, \textsc{DiffCoT} consistently ranks among the top-performing methods across all settings.
-Moreover, the improvements achieved by \textsc{DiffCoT} are substantial in magnitude and stable across different model sizes and datasets, highlighting its robustness and reliability.
+3) Overall, \textsc{DiffCoT} outperforms existing PO approaches on most benchmarks and evaluation settings, although it does not achieve the single best result in every case.
+For example, on MATH-L1 with the Llama3-8B backbone, Step-DPO attains slightly higher accuracy.
+Beyond this overall trend, we observe that the gains of \textsc{DiffCoT} are more pronounced on stronger backbones, such as Qwen3-8B and Qwen3-4B, suggesting that its more complex reasoning trajectories are better utilized by models with stronger instruction following and reasoning capabilities.
+We also find that \textsc{DiffCoT} brings larger improvements on harder problems, such as MATH-L4 and MATH-L5, where correct reasoning paths are sparser.
+This highlights that \textsc{DiffCoT} enables the model to leverage information across different solution paths, making broader exploration more effective, whereas for easier problems, standard CoT-style depth search is often sufficient.